milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 By disabling this control, activity and interest data collected on other devices that we associate with you or your household will not be used to personalise ads on your current device.
 Also, the activity on your current device will not be linked to other devices that we associate with you or your household for personalised advertising.
 Some linking between devices is necessary for critical functions such as security and fraud detection and prevention.

-Verizon Media across the web
+Yahoo across the web

-By disabling this control, we will no longer provide personalised ads for you on partner sites and apps in the Verizon Media Ad Network.
+By disabling this control, we will no longer provide personalised ads for you on partner sites and apps in the Yahoo Ad Network.
 We will continue to collect and use information from partner sites and apps for minimal operational needs such as billing, ad measurement and reporting.

 Audience matching

-By disabling this control, Verizon Media will no longer use your personal data such as email or phone number for audience match purposes.
-You will therefore no longer see ads on the Verizon Media Ad Network from advertising partners that target campaigns via the match process.
+By disabling this control, Yahoo will no longer use your personal data such as email or phone number for audience match purposes.
+You will therefore no longer see ads on the Yahoo Ad Network from advertising partners that target campaigns via the match process.

 Communications analysis